nikheshd/Dragons-vs-Terminators/README.md

 10. TankDragon: Food=6, Armor=2
 (It is subclass of BodyguardDragon that also deals 1 damage to all terminators in its place each turn)

-11. ScubaThrower: Food=6, Armor=1
-(It is subclass of ThrowerDragon and also watersafe)

-12. DragonKing: Food=7, Armor=1
+11. DragonKing: Food=7, Armor=1
-(King is a watersafe dragon that doubles the damage of all the dragons behind him each time he performs an action.
+(King doubles the damage of all the dragons behind him each time he performs an action.
 Once a dragon's damage has been doubled, it is not doubled again for subsequent turns.)

 There can be only one true king.
 Any king instantiated beyond the first one is an impostor, and should have its armor reduced to 0 upon taking its first action, without doubling any dragon's damage or throwing anything.
 If an impostor dies, the game should still continue as normal.